Represent non-pharmaceutical intervention strategies for DAEDALUS

 ;

-these are used to determine the state-values (hospital capacity) and
+these are used to determine flag positions as well as the state-values

 Usage